Espírito Santo: Location

 This Brazilian state is in the east of the southeastern subdivision of Brazil, which also contains the states of São Paulo, Minas Gerais and Rio de Janeiro.
 It is bordered by the Atlantic Ocean (E), the state of Bahia (N), the state of Minas Gerais (N and W), and the state of Rio de Janeiro (S).
 Espírito Santo's main cities (outside the Greater Vitória region) are Cachoeiro de Itapemirim, Colatina, Linhares, São Mateus and Aracruz.

 Rivers

 The main river serving the state is the Doce (English: Sweet River).
 Other important river basins include the Santa Maria River basin, the northern branch of the inlets flowing into the sea near Vitória, and the Jucu River Basin, which flows into the sea at roughly the same place, but corresponds to the southern branch.

 Climate

 Espírito Santo's climate is tropical along the coast, with dry winters and rainy summers.
 North of Doce River is generally drier and also hot.
 In the mountainous regions in the south and southwest of the state, the tropical climate is strongly influenced by altitude, and the average temperatures are lower.

 Lakes

 One of the most important lake districts in Brazil lies on the banks of the Doce River.
-The area contains some 26 large lakes, the biggest of which is called Juparanã Lake.
+The area contains some 26 large lakes, the biggest of which is called Juparanã Lagoon.